The 8 quietest hair dryers for a less noisy blow-dry experience

 Reasons to avoid

-It can be easy to accidentally knock buttons and change setting with smaller and compact dryers, however the tool's helpful lock button helps avoid this.
-You can even programme in your desired settings and forget all about them until you’re done.
-As you’d expect from a brainchild of hairdressers, it performs brilliantly, and hairstylists and beauty editors alike have been raving about it; our senior beauty editor deems it one of the best hair dryers for curly hair.
+With smaller dryers, it’s even easier to knock buttons and change settings, which is addressed (and fixed) with the addition of a lock button.
+Programme in your desired settings and forget all about them until you’re done.
+As you’d expect from a brainchild of hairdressers, it performs brilliantly, and hairstylists and beauty editors alike have been raving about it; our senior beauty editor has dubbed it one of the best hair dryers for curly hair.

 Read our full Hershesons The Great Hair Dryer review